 This month, I am delighted to host a guest blog from Sophia.
-I met Sophia several years ago and we share the same “person-centred” approach to the services we offer.
-That means we look at your loved one and what will work for them to improve their quality of life, we do not approach with the idea that “one size can be tweaked a bit to suit you”.
+I met Sophia several years ago, and we share the same “person-centred” approach to our services.
+That means we look at your loved one and what will work for them to improve their quality of life; we do not approach with the idea that “one size can be tweaked a bit to suit you”.

 What Can an Occupational Therapist (OT) Offer Your Loved One?

-They can advise on ways to reduce the risk of falls, increase safety, and promote independence at home and at work.
+They can advise on reducing the risk of falls, increasing safety, and promoting independence at home and work.

 What is the difference between an Occupational Therapist and a Physiotherapist?

 “A Physiotherapist will focus on treating a client’s injury and working to improve his/her ability to perform movement of the human body.
 Meanwhile, an Occupational Therapist will help the injured person improve their ability to perform activities of daily living independently following a period of physical impairment.”
 Closing the Gap (2019)

 What Health Issues Can an OT Help With?

 Here is a list of health issues that I can support you with: